Martina

 Control over bacterial attachment and proliferation onto

-develop effective devices, the interactions that occur between
+scaffolds.
+To develop effective devices, the interactions that

-explores the influence of fiber surface chemistry on bacterial
+investigated.
+This paper explores the influence of fiber surface

-behavior.
-Different chemical functionalities were generated on the
+functionalities were generated on the surface of electrospun

-coli with the surface modified fibers were investigated through a
+surface modified fibers were investigated through a combination

-combination of scanning electron microscopy and confocal laser
+of scanning electron microscopy and confocal laser scanning

-chemistry were found to affect the ability of bacterial cells to
+were found to affect the ability of bacterial cells to attach

-attach and proliferate throughout the nanofiber meshes.
-The
+and proliferate throughout the nanofiber meshes.
+The highest

 hydrophilic amine rich coating, followed by the hydrophobic